mongodb/docs/source/includes/warning-ops-manager-1.6-and-mongodb-enterprise.rst

 .. warning::

-   To use |onprem| 1.6 Automation to manage :term:`MongoDB Enterprise` deployments, you must **first install** the :ref:`MongoDB Enterprise dependencies <mongodb-enterprise-dependencies>` to each server that runs MongoDB Enterprise.
+   To use |onprem| 1.6 or later Automation to manage :term:`MongoDB Enterprise` deployments, you must **first install** the :ref:`MongoDB Enterprise dependencies <mongodb-enterprise-dependencies>` to each server that runs MongoDB Enterprise.
 You must install the dependencies to the